RightToPrivacy/Pine64-Mesh-Related/README.md

 * Starts up the Concentrator/GPS (use reliable/proper antenna outside or at window)

-* Chirpstack (web interface: http://IPaddress:8080) running - name/config gateway/LoRaWAN inside
+* Chirpstack (web interface: http://IPaddress:8080) easy enable inside gateway-config command

-* TTN setup available in gateway-config command channel setup (not enabled by default - Chirpstack is running)
+* TTN setup available in gateway-config command channel setup

 * filesystem grows to meet the disk size (service expands on boot then disables itself)